 Antarctic Air Cruises

-When we first began offering air cruises, we thought it was the desire to eliminate crossing the Drake Passage that would be the primary appeal of this trip.
+When we first began offering these cruises, we thought it was the desire to eliminate crossing the Drake Passage that would be the primary appeal of this trip.
 We have learned that it is in fact the shorter timeframe that appeals to most travelers, especially American travelers with limited vacation time.

 How long is an air cruise?
-Antarctica Air cruises range from 8-17 days.
+Antarctica air cruises range from 8-17 days.

-Choosing Your Antarctic Ship
+Choosing Your Ship